 ['4 Stars',0],['3 Stars',2],['2 Stars',0],['1 Star',0],['Bomb',0]

 Browse More Rock Climbing Classics in Mexican Breakfast Formation

 Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mexican Breakfast Formation:

 Tarantula 5.10b 6a+ 19 VII- 19 E2 5b Trad, Alpine, 1 pitch, 180'

 Mexican Breakfast Crack 5.9+ 5c 17 VI 17 E1 5a New Mexico

 : Sandia Mountains

 : ... : Mexican Breakfast Formation

-Mexican Breakfast Crack is a high quality and clean crack with a wild crux traverse under a big roof, although much of the climb is somewhat widish, as with parts of English Breakfast Crack in Yosemite.
+Mexican Breakfast Crack is an excellent, clean crack with a wild crux traverse under a big roof.
+The name is a spin-off from Yosemites's English Breakfast Crack.
 Certainly, trad climbers in both NM and California eat cracks like this for breakfast!Pitch 1: Follow the clean left-facing corner under the right side of the big roof as it widens from big-hands to fist to offwidth.
-Sustained 5.8 to this point, but since there's so few OWs to practice on in the S...[more]
-Browse More Classics in NM
+Sustained 5.8 to this point, but since there's so few OWs to practice on in the Sandias (or elsewhere in NM), the wider s...[more]
+Browse More Classics in New Mexico